OpenTermsArchive/contrib-versions/500px/Privacy Policy.md

 **Basically,** We collect information to make 500px useful for you and to provide a personalized experience.
 Information You Provide to Us

 1. We receive and store any information you enter on our website or provide to us in any other way.
 You can choose not to provide us with certain information, but then you may not be able to take advantage of many of our special features.
 2. Registration: In order for you to use 500px services you must complete a registration form.
-As part of this registration form, we require select personal information.
+As part of this registration form, we require certain personal information.
 3. User Profile: To allow you to express yourself beyond just the information collected during registration, we enable you to provide additional information, such as your first and last names, email address, social media account names, your birthday, a bio, favorite URLs, and instant messaging IDs.
 In addition, you may choose to include photos of yourself in your profile.
 As indicated below, in the section titled "Sharing Your Information", you can control how your information is displayed and used.

 Automatic Information

 1. We receive and store certain types of information whenever you interact with us.
 500px and its authorized agents automatically receive and record certain "traffic data" on their server logs from your browser including your IP address, 500px cookie information, and the page you requested.
 500px uses this traffic data to help diagnose problems with its servers, analyze trends and administer the website.
+This does not involve collecting any of your personal information.
+2. In addition to the "traffic data", 500px and its authorized agents may collect information about the device you're using to access 500px, its operating system, unique device identifier, device settings such as language and crash data.
+Which data is specifically collected depends on the type of device and/or system running on that device.
+This data is again used to help us diagnose problems with the site and/or mobile apps and analyze usage trends.
+This does not involve collecting any of your personal information.
-2. 500px may collect and use information regarding the geographic location of your devices.
+3. 500px may collect and use information regarding the geographic location of your devices.
 If the location data contains your personal information, then 500px will treat this location data in accordance with this Policy.
-3. 500px may collect and, on any page, display the total counts that page has been viewed.
+4. 500px may collect and, on any page, display the total counts that page has been viewed.
 This includes User Profile pages.
-4. Many companies offer programs that help you to visit websites anonymously.
+5. Many companies offer programs that help you to visit websites anonymously.
 While 500px will not be able to provide you with a personalized experience if we cannot recognize you, we want you to be aware that these programs are available.

 **Basically,** We collect your registration and user profile data.
 Our servers also collect log information used to make the website faster and better.
 We also collect geographic location data. this allows us to present a more personalized experience.
 E-mail Communications